 Mary was a founding member of the Pasifika Medical Association and has previously run school clinics in a Porirua secondary school as well as providing mentoring for young Pacific Island students.

 Mary is a current member of the Wellington Accident and Urgent Medical Centre and a past board member of the National Society on Alcohol and Drug Dependence.

 Caren is passionate about leadership development, particularly in our Pacific communities.
-She has facilitated the Ministry of Pacific Island Affairs Pacific senior managers leadership development programme and contributed to Le Va’s Le Tautua emerging leaders programme.
-She has also undertaken the Global Women breakthrough leaders programme to further develop her own leadership, and is an alumni of the inaugural Emerging Pacific Leaders Dialogue.
+She has facilitated the Ministry of Pacific Island Affairs’ Pacific Senior Managers Leadership Development Programme and contributed to Le Va’s Le Tautua Emerging Leaders and Alumni programmes.
+She has also undertaken the Global Women Breakthrough Leaders Programme to further develop her own leadership and is an alumni of the inaugural Emerging Pacific Leaders Dialogue.